Ten Things to Do at MSU (Without Having to Go to Class!)

 Spartan football, basketball and hockey are among the favorite reasons for a visit to MSU.
 The resounding chants of Go Green!
 Go White! echo across campus.
 Make time for one last stop.
 Your visit won’t be complete without a photo taken in front of the bronze Spartan Statue near the stadium.

 About the Author: Lori Lanspeary works at the Greater Lansing Convention & Visitors Bureau.
-Need help planning your trip?
-Contact the Greater Lansing Convention & Visitors Bureau or while visiting Michigan State University, stop by the East Lansing Visitor Center.
+If you need help planning your trip, contact the Greater Lansing Convention & Visitors Bureau.